adrelanos/aeternity-wiki/Whitepaper-dev-full-text.md

 White Paper section: I

-The intention of this paper is to give a overview of the æternity blockchain architecture and possible applica- tions.
+The intention of this paper is to give a overview of the æternity blockchain architecture and possible applications.
 More detailed papers will be released in the future, specifically for the consensus and governance mechanisms.

 However, it should be noted that our architecture is holistic; all components tie together and synergize, in a modular way.

 The rest of this paper is broken into four parts.

-First, we will introduce and discuss the fundamental theoretical ideas that inform our architecture.
-Second, we will discuss the included essential applications, other possible use cases and give intuitions for how to use the platform as a developer.
-Third, we will present the current proof-of-concept imple- mentation, written in Erlang.
+* First, we will introduce and discuss the fundamental theoretical ideas that inform our architecture.

+* Second, we will discuss the included essential applications, other possible use cases and give intuitions for how to use the platform as a developer.

+* Third, we will present the current proof-of-concept imple- mentation, written in Erlang.
 We conclude with a discussion, including possible future directions and comparisons to other technologies.

 [☝](#)